 In addition to growing a healthier and more productive tree, you’ll be able to choose from a significantly wider selection of varieties at the garden center than growing from pits!
 Visit your local nursery and have a look around.
 If they don’t currently carry what you’re hoping for, ask to see if they can place a special order for you.
 We do that all the time!

 Another option is to order avocado trees online.
-Four Winds Nursery is a reputable tree supplier, and offers the best online selection of avocado trees I have come across.
-They currently have over a dozen different varieties!
+Two great options include Nature Hills Nursery and Fast Growing Trees.
+They both offer several varieties of avocados.
 Keep in mind trees purchased online will likely be far smaller than what you could get in-person though.

 Now that we’ve explored the various types of avocados, let’s talk about how to actually grow them!